SquareBracketAssociates/Booklet-PharoVirtualMachine/Part0-Preamble/0-RuntimeSystemOverview/runtime.md

 #### The Interpreter and the Lookup Cache

 When executing Pharo code, two options are available: it's either executed by the interpreter or by compiled native code.
-The interpreter is the most basic of both, and executes code that has been executed few times or cannot be compiled.
+The interpreter is the most basic one.
+It executes code that has been executed a few times or cannot be compiled.

 When in charge of the execution, the interpreter executes Pharo bytecode, one by one.
 It implements many different optimizations both in the interpreter and in the bytecode set.
-For example, common instructions are specialized and shortened, common sequences are folded, instructions are threaded.
+For example, common instructions are specialized and shortened, common sequences are folded and instructions are threaded.

 Moreover, the interpreter contains the implementation and optimization of the method lookup algorithm, key to support message sends.
-The method lookup, a method search in the receiver's hierarchy, is one of the most used and most expensives operations in Pharo programs.
+The method lookup, a method search in the receiver's hierarchy, is one of the most used and most expensive operations in Pharo programs.
 To avoid the expensive lookup, the interpreter uses a lookup cache that stores the results of previous searches.
 And it works pretty well.